jmamma/dsp56k/README.md

 0x00000188  echo
 (gdb)
 ````
-Edit: It appears asm56300 is not displaying* symbols correctly, or at least not all of them.
-The ECHO.asm example it fails to acknowledge MAIN, begin etc...
-See [1]

-Edit 2: This is a bug or misunderstanding on my part.
-If you type ```(gdb) info symbol``` and then hit TAB for command completion, the symbols are shown....
+Edit: It appears asm56300 is not displaying* asm symbols correctly.
+This is a bug or misunderstanding on my part.
+If you type ```(gdb) info symbol``` and then hit TAB for command completion, all the accessible symbols are shown....

 Get gdb to connect to openocd like so: